Korean Journal of Women Health Nursing

 Following the abstract, describe a summary statement on a separate page according to the following subheadings, with 30 words or less under each subtitle.

 • What is already known about this topic?

 - Example: The 75 years and older age group, with its complex health needs, is likely to make up an increasing proportion of the workload of accident and emergency strain the coming years.

 - Example: An alcohol-based surgical hand rub is more effective than a 6-minute surgical hand scrub using 4% chlorhexidine gluconate in terms of microbial counts immediately after scrubbing.

 • Implications for practice, education and/or policy

-Maximum word count should not exceed 3,000 words, excluding tables, figures, and references.
+Maximum word count should be within 5,000 words, although less is preferred, excluding tables, figures, and references.
 The manuscript should be written on A4 sized paper, in Times New Roman 12-point font, double-spaced and have margins of at least one inch (2.54 cm).
 In general, the text should be organized under the following headings: Introduction, Methods, Results, and Discussion.

 Introduction: Clearly state the need of this study and main question or hypothesis of this study.
 Summarize the literature review or background in the area of the study.